OpenSourceKyle/OpenSourceKyle.github.io/content/mexico/studying-spanish.md

   - language
 image: /images/pages/studying_spanich.jpg
 image_caption: DALL-E thinks we are studying Spanich
+description: "This article shares a personal journey of learning Spanish, detailing the author's experiences with various methods, including night classes, Duolingo, and Anki, while living in Mexico.
+It emphasizes the importance of immersion, consistent practice, and cultural integration for achieving fluency in Spanish."
 ---
 ##### *Note: I use the word Mexicans in this article.
 In the U.S., we are sensitive about this, but I am using Mexican in the technical sense -- people from Mexico.
 Having lived in Mexico for a while, Latino is typically an uncommon word, and Hispanic is absolutely made up and offensive.
 I am respecting the people I love by correctly labeling them by their nationality and culture.*